bryanbraun/anchorjs/README.md

 A tiny javscript utility for adding anchor links to page content.

-The default anchor looks like a link icon, appended to the an element, and made visible on hover.
+The default anchor looks like a link icon appended to an element and made visible on hover.
 [See the demo for an example.](http://bryanbraun.github.io/anchorjs/).
+This pattern is found most often in online books and documentation (like, for example, this README file when rendered on the Github project page--hover over headings to see what I mean).

 Including AnchorJS
 ------------------